 Service Design components & Service Design Tools in Discover & Define stage

-The lecture presents Double Diamond Design Framework, Service Design related terminology e.g. touchpoint and some of the most important service design tools like Interviews, Persona, Affinity Diagram, Workshops, Observations, and Customer service journey
+The lecture presents the Double Diamond Design framework, Service Design related terminology e.g. touchpoint and some of the most important service design tools like Interviews, Persona, Affinity Diagram, Workshops, Observations, and Customer service journey.

 Service Design Tools in Develop & Deliver stage

-Lecture presents service blueprint: the customer experience of the organization system and their components the front-stage (the environment, objects, people) and the back-stage (the processes, physical and IT infrastructure, management, HR).
-Also service prototyping and storytelling are explained.
-At the end of this lecture also the final course assignment of your learning service ecology is explain.
+The lecture presents service blueprint: the customer experience of the organisation system and their components the front-stage (the environment, objects, people) and the back-stage (the processes, physical and IT infrastructure, management, HR).
+Also, service prototyping and storytelling are explained.
+At the end of this lecture also the final course assignment of your learning service ecology is explained.

-Reading 3 and Homework 3: Planning Co-Design Activates for Central Library
+Reading 4 and Assignment 3: Planning Co-Design Activates

 Meaning & Experiences

-Reading 5 and Homework 5: Analyse an Existing Service
+Reading 6 and Assignment 5: Analyse an existing service

 Service Prototyping Workshop

 Morning: Workshop – First part